-Note: This article is the eleventh in an ongoing series on valuation and capitalization.
+Note: This article is the twelfth in an ongoing series on valuation and capitalization.
 To learn more about the financial mechanics of early stage investing, download this free eBook today Angel Investing by the Numbers: Valuation, Capitalization, Portfolio Construction and Startup Economics or purchase our books at Amazon.com.

 When I began making angel investments almost twenty years ago, I had no concept of what it meant to build a portfolio of early stage tech company investments.
 It wasn’t because I lacked financial savvy.
 I considered myself a fairly knowledgeable investor in the public markets.
 I understood key investing concepts like portfolio diversification, risk-adjusted investment return, market capitalization, and staging capital.
 However, I didn’t have a grasp on those terms in the context of making angel investments.